drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 **Spawn regions**

 You can set a whole region in the scene to act as a spawn point.
-By specifying an array of two numbers on any of the dimensions of the position, players will appear in a random location within this range of numbers.
-This helps prevent the overlapping of entering players.
+By specifying an array of two numbers for any dimension of the position, players will appear in a random location within that range.
+This helps prevent entering players from overlapping.

 ```json
   "spawnPoints": [